Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 ```
 The first part of the name, `GROMACS`, is the name of the package.
 The second
 part of the name, `2021.4` is the version of GROMACS, in this case the initial
 2021 release.
-The next part, `cpeGNU-22.06`, denotes the so-called * toolchain*
+The next part, `cpeGNU-22.06`, denotes the so-called *toolchain*
 used for the build.
 The `cpeGNU` toolchain uses the `PrgEnv-gnu` programming
-environment, the `cpeCray` toolchain the `PrgEnv-cray` PE and the `cpeAOCC`
+environment, the `cpeCray` toolchain the `PrgEnv-cray` PE, the `cpeAOCC`
-toolchain the `PrgEnv-aocc` environment.
+toolchain the `PrgEnv-aocc` environment and the `cpeAMD` toolchain the
+`PrgEnv-amd` environment.
 The version of the toolchain should
 match the version of the LUMI software stack or the installation will fail.
 (In fact, it is not just the version in the file name that should match but
 the version of the toolchain that is used in the recipe file.)
 The next part